Adamant-im/adamant-bountybot/README.md

 * Interactive and interesting for users.
 The bot talks to users in ADAMANT Messenger chat directly
 * Works with Twitter campaigns: follow & retweet with comment (quote).
 You can set up mentions and hashtags.
+* Set which Twitter accounts are eligible to participate: minimum followers, friends, statuses and lifetime
 * Supports ADAMANT campaigns: users will invite other users
 * Automatic task verifications and payouts
 * Supports payouts in ADM, ETH and ERC-20 tokens